 speaker

 Chief Executive Officer

 Yeah, Marcelo, thank you for the question.
 Like I mentioned in my brief speech, I mean, we are optimistic about the second semester in terms of volumes.
 Usually, I mean, if you take the history, the second semester usually comes better.
 And we are seeing quite a few public projects getting traction over the last weeks.
 So I think the volumes on the second semester for sure will be higher than the volumes on the first semester.
-And regarding capital allocation, I think like Manuel said, I mean, we are on a comfortable dead level at this point.
-We have a club deal that we have to honor over the last six years.
-And we intend to do strictly with that.
+And regarding capital allocation, I think, like Manuel said, I mean, we are on a comfortable debt level at this point.
+We have a club deal that we have to honor over the last six years, and we intend to do strictly with that.
 And we have no need for any further debt or capital at this moment.

+speaker